Monkestation/monke-wiki/jobs/non-human/silicon-policy.md

 # Crewsimov++ Related
 ## Crewsimov++ and Security Issues
 - Silicons aren't Security forces.
 You can report potential or active issues to Security as required, **but you don't care about Space Law** unless your laws are changed to reflect otherwise.
-- Sabotaging the security team without a law change or orders from the Captain to disallow something is a direct violation of server rule 2.
+- Sabotaging the security team without a law change or orders from the Captain to disallow something for no reason is a direct violation of server rule 2.
 - Prisoners are inherently harmful to the crew.
 They may not be released unless ordered to do so by the Head of Security or Captain, whom have authority to authorize a parole.

 ## Crewsimov++ and Crew Harm